thomasloven/website/_posts/2012-06-18-C-Headers-In-Asm.md

 categories: osdev
 ---

-Something that always anoyed me is how hard it is to synchronize constants between assembly and c code.
+Something that always annoyed me is how hard it is to synchronize constants between assembly and c code.
 In assembler, you define a constant value as

 	EXACT_PI equ 3